bmo-node/bmo/docs/packages/httpServer/README.md

 path:'api/things/v1/:id', //parameter is id
 ```

-Query parameters are calculated from the Joi schema assigned to `schema.queryParams`
+Query parameters are calculated from the Joi schema assigned to `schema.queryParams` in the route object
 ```
 schema:{
   queryParams: joiSchema